-In the process-based approach process is given primacy over steady states (Tsoukas, 2005).
+In the process-based approach process is given primacy over steady states.
 In the strong approach to change, social objects, such as an exchange relationship in business marketing is an ongoing accomplishment rather than an object.
 The construction and re-creation, contingent on the acts and interacts of a changing flow of actors (see for instance Makkonen et al, 2012).
 In this case what and who makes up the exchange relationship changes over time.
 In a strong process view processes dominates matter, and accordingly, business relationships assumes a much more feeble existence, given that other acts and interacts of actors may change, counter or dissolve what we as researchers recognize as belonging to a relationship.
 In a strong process view, single case studies each provides unique possibilities for understanding on faculty of an underlying social reality, which – although it may or may not have an underlying and invariant “deep structure” is not discernable from multiple case comparisons.
 As the processes and their interplay are continually revolving and are not discernible to phases or causes in each, the rationale for seeing single case studies as inferior to multiple case studies therefore also vanes in the process-based optic.

 The characteristics of single case studies in business marketing is not, however, echoed in equally strong rooting of practice into the conventions in methodological literature on case-based research (Piekkari et al., 2010).
-In several studies of case research practices in different disciplines a group of authors have established, that beyond quoting authorities on case based research, there is a striking Moreover, the lack of a shared notion on research quality for evaluating the rigor of qualitative research is particularly challenging for single case researchers.
+In several studies of case research practices in different disciplines a group of authors have established, that beyond quoting authorities on case based research, there is a striking lack of declaration in the methodological section with respect to explaining how case study processes are carried out and how researchers iterate between field based observations to data saturation and further into theorization processes (Piekkari et al, 2009; 2010).
+Moreover, the lack of a shared notion on research quality for evaluating the rigor of qualitative research is particularly challenging for single case researchers.
 Central to the issue of rigor is the notion of validity and we will therefore consider how this concept is understood and how it relates to single case research.
 Following the positivist research tradition, validity has come to mean the correspondence between empirical ‘facts’ (evidence) and theoretical constructs.
 Three forms of validity criteria are often used (Beverland and Lindgreen, 2010): Construct validity, securing that correct operational measures have been established for the concepts in use.
 Internal validity, making sure that proper causal relationships have been established.
 External validity, proving that the domain to which a study’s findings belong can be generalised.
 However, the combination of these validity criteria has been found difficult (see e.g. Bonoma, 1985; Dubois and Gadde, 2014).
-For instance, Bonoma (1985), points at the trade off that has to be made between internal validity, or “data integrity”, and external validity since the closer the researcher gets to the object of study the more difficult it becomes to compare data across categories.
+For instance, Bonoma (1985), points at the trade-off that has to be made between internal validity, or “data integrity”, and external validity since the closer the researcher gets to the object of study the more difficult it becomes to compare data across categories.